 For Cetas, the ability to teach and treat patients is satisfying work.

 “There are infinite ways to be engaged both emotionally and intellectually,” he says.
 “That’s why I love it.”

 Cetas didn’t come to St. John’s straight from high school.
-He took some time off and traveled through Europe.
+He took time off and traveled through Europe.
 That experience, he says, was enlightening.

 “I realized I thought I knew things, but I didn’t really know anything,” he says.
 “I was overwhelmed by how much I didn’t know.”

 Ultimately, Cetas decided to attend St. John’s, where he could read, think about and discuss the great books of Western civilization.
 He didn’t want to be limited to a particular discipline.